Treatment of Achilles Tendonitis Using LLLT/PBMT

 What Is Achilles Tendonitis?

-Achilles tendonitis refers to the inflammation of the Achilles tendon, the largest tendon in the body located at the back of the ankle that connects the calf muscles to the heel.
-This condition often results from repetitive stress or overuse and is common in athletes, particularly those who run or jump frequently.
-It can cause pain, stiffness, and swelling in the tendon, especially during physical activity or when pressure is applied.
+Achilles tendonitis refers to inflammation or irritation of the Achilles tendon, the large tendon at the back of the ankle connecting the calf muscles to the heel.
+It commonly results from repetitive stress or overuse and is seen in people who run, jump or increase activity too quickly.

 Causes and Risk Factors of Achilles Tendonitis

-- Hill running.
+- Hill running

 - Poor footwear

-- Improper training techniques.
+- Improper training techniques

-- Sudden increases in activity intensity or frequency.
+- Sudden increases in activity intensity or frequency

-- Age-related changes in tendon flexibility and resilience.
+- Age-related changes in tendon flexibility and resilience

-- A limp
+- A limp or reduced confidence loading the tendon

 How is Achilles Tendonitis Diagnosed?

-- A detailed history of symptoms, activity patterns, and any recent changes in activity or training.
+Achilles tendonitis is diagnosed through clinical assessment by Dr Shikha Parmar, including a detailed history of symptoms, activity patterns and any recent changes in activity or training.

 Achilles Tendonitis – Treatment Overview

-Why Choose Low Level Laser Therapy (LLLT)?
+Why Consider Low Level Laser Therapy (LLLT)?

 Why ice, anti-inflammatories, cortisone, and PRP may not support long-term recovery.
 Read more here.